WARNING:

 of heat and cold, which further reduces the

-downward pressure on the top of the CPU chip.
+contact pressure with the top of the CPU chip.

 A short-term solution is to unlock and re-lock each